Koveror/Sim-City/doc/README.md

 **Finalizing Project plan, initial git commits, working with makefiles**
 - [ALL MEMBERS]: At least 3 hours spent on finalizing the project plan and setting up the project in Maari.
 Setting up the make file proved to be most laborous.
 - [Tianzhong]: At least 2 hours spent on working with first versions of graph, vertex and edge.
-- [Risto]: 4 hours spent on making a makefile and hello world program.
+- [Risto]: At least 2 hours spent on making a makefile and hello world program.

 ### Week 47 (20th Nov. - 26th Nov.)
 **Working on peer review.
 For our own project: creating essential classes (graph, vertex, edge and vehicle) & main.cpp and learning to work with SFML-graphics to draw something on screen.**